The Civil Division processes, serves and enforces court orders, other documents issued by the courts and other legal processes.

 Restraining Orders/Protection Orders

 Restraining orders are obtained through the Deschutes County Circuit Court, www.deschutes-court.ojd.state.or.us located at 1100 NW Bond Street, Bend, Oregon 97701.
-Their phone number is (541) 388-5300.
+Their phone number is (541) 388-5300 and is available from 8:00 am to 2:00 pm only.
 Only the courts can determine if you qualify for a restraining order.

-Restraining order hearings are held at 11:00 am and 3:00 pm, Monday through Friday.
-Paperwork must be completed and filed with the courts one hour prior to the hearing time.
+Restraining order hearings are held at 1:15 pm, Monday through Friday.
+Paperwork must be completed and filed with the courts by 11:00 am for same day hearing.

 If a judge grants your restraining order, the court clerk will provide you with certified true copies for service.
 If the respondent lives in Deschutes County, you will need to bring it to the Sheriff’s Office in Bend at 63333 West Highway 20 for processing.
 If the respondent lives outside Deschutes County, you will need to mail it to that county Sheriff’s Office for service.